Goals

 • SSL Attacks such as BEAST, BREACH, Renegotiation attack

-• SSL Forward secrecy not enabled
+• SSL Forward secrecy is not enabled

 • SSL weak/insecure cipher suites